andreasknoben/cognitive-workload/README.md

 The `answers` subfolder contains the files with the correct answers according to Gemino (1999).
 These are provided in plain text files.

 ### evaluation.ipynb
-The `evaluation.ipynb` Python notebook allows to evaluate the answers given in the Qualtrics survey as automatic as possible.
+The `evaluation.py` script allows to evaluate the answers given in the Qualtrics survey as automatic as possible.
 It loads the survey data file (CSV) and determines the participant's condition.
 For the yes/no questions, it inserts a 1 if the answer was correct and a 0 if the answer was incorrect.
 For the cloze test, it inserts a 1 if there is an exact match and leaves the word if not (to check manually for typos or synonyms).
 The problem-solving questions are left untouched.
 These results are then output to a new `results.csv` file.

 ## References
 Gemino, A. C. (1999). _Empirical comparisons of system analysis modeling techniques_ (Doctoral dissertation, University of British Columbia).